bitnami/readme-generator-for-helm/README.md

   },
   "tags": {
-    "param": "@param",                   <-- Tag that indicates a parameter "section": "@section"                <-- Tag that indicates a section },
+    "param": "@param",                   <-- Tag that indicates a parameter "section": "@section",               <-- Tag that indicates a section "skip": "@skip"                      <-- Tag that indicates the object must be skipped },
   "modifiers": {
     "array": "array",                    <-- Modifier that indicates an array type